Home | Chemistry Calculator | Ca Reactor Setup Help |

 Water and CO2 is fed to the recirculation pump inlet, which mixes it and feeds it to the chamber together with water withdrawn from the chamber itself and pumped (re-circulated) back into the chamber.
 The water leaves the reactor trough a small hose and this effluent water, adjusted by a small valve (the effluent valve) is returned to the aquarium.

+Diagram 1 shows the schematics for a calcium reactor.
+In this design the effluent flow leaves the chamber trough the top and the water inlet as well as the CO2 injection is at the suction of the recirculation pump.
 In this design the water flow trough the media is upwards or from the bottom up but as they say “different strokes for different folks” there is a quite variety of designs, all based in the same principle of passing acidic water trough the media.

 Let’s review some of the key design characteristics that can make a difference (or may be not…) between one design and the other so you may consider them when evaluating a reactor for purchase.